-The Agency shall provide recommendations and opinions in accordance with Article 15 of Regulation .../...
-[Agency Regulation] for the purpose of application of this Directive.
+The Agency shall provide recommendations and opinions in accordance with Article 15 of Regulation [xx on the European Union Agency for Railways] for the purpose of application of this Directive.
 Where relevant, these recommendations and opinions shall be taken into account when drawing up implementing acts adopted pursuant this Directive.